Image Credit: Jason Benz Bennee/Shutterstock.com

-The Robotic Idler Predict is a six-axis robot manipulator from MAR is mounted on a moving track.
+The Robotic Idler Predict is a six-axis robot manipulator from MAR that is mounted on a moving track.
 The robot manipulator of this system is equipped with sensors and is capable of automatically positioning the sensing arms at specific locations of a conveyor.

 The Robotic Idler Predict monitors conveyor idler rollers to determine signs of roller failure.
 Thermal imaging data obtained from each idler to this robot is taken and presented to the operating system for analysis.
 The system will trigger an alarm to warn operators if there are any signs of impending roller failure.
 Data collected by Predict can also be utilized for the identification of conveyor idlers that require immediate replacement, or as part of future maintenance plans.

-Mining Robots – Products in Market
+Mining Robots – Products in the Market

 Robotic Conveyor Contaminant Removal System from Machinery Automation and Robotics (MAR)

 The contaminant removal system from MAR can operate while the conveyor is online.
-The MAR allows for collection of tramp metals.
+The MAR allows for the collection of tramp metals.
 The advantages of this system include: